Steam-Bot-Basics/steambot-guide-node/README.md

 # Burn1ng Br1ght's Guide to Steam Bots

-A complete guide to building Steam bots using Node.js.
+A complete guide how to use node.js with Steam to make Steam bots and websites.

 ## Table of Contents